Prajwal5180/Defender-for-Cloud/modules/module1-mdcwalkthrough.md

    ![Microsoft Defender for Cloud Snapshot](../images/M1-T1-S1.png)

-3. Note that  the **top menu** bar allows to view and filter subscriptions by selecting the **subscriptions button**.
+3. Note that  the **top menu** bar allows to view and filter subscriptions by selecting the **Subscriptions** button.
 In this lab we will use only one but selecting different/additional subscriptions will adjust the interface to reflect the security posture for the selected subscriptions.

    ![Microsoft Defender for Cloud Snapshot](../images/M1-T1-S2.png)